-Figure 7.8 The Water quality tab in the Water Quality editor.
+Figure 7.14 The Water quality tab in the Water Quality editor.

 The Sediment Fraction setup associated with a WQ boundary property used in Sediment Transport computations is also defined in the Water Quality tab page.
 The ellipsis button presents a selector window listing sediment fraction definitions in the Sediment Fractions editor.
-Also see the chapter on 'Sediment Transport Boundary Conditions' for more details on defining sediment inflows as WQ properties.

-7.3.3 Temporal Variation
+7.4.3 Temporal Variation